astralfrontier-itch-io/witch/rules/rules.md

 * On a Bad Outcome (a 1­3), the witches are in over their heads, and their next move will be Stupid

 In addition to the engagement roll, the Mentor starts one or more progress clocks:

 * A clock showing progress toward the adventure goal, if it makes sense to keep track of this (for example, if the goal is to explore, a clock might indicate how much of the area has been discovered)
 * A clock marking Scrutiny, which shows how much negative attention adults or authority figures are paying to the witches' actions

-Every time the Scrutiny clock ticks town, the Mentor will mark a point of Trouble, and starts a new Scrutiny clock.
+Every time the Scrutiny clock ticks down to nothing, the Mentor will mark a point of Trouble, and starts a new Scrutiny clock.
 Trouble affects entanglements,